jlaua2/CS351--Group-12/README.md

 # Logistics

 **Q1:** At what time in the week would your group be available to meet online?
-**Example:**
-*We are available to meet online on weekends from 12pm-8pm (12-2pm Saturday + Sunday), as well as from 4pm-6pm on Fridays.*
+We are available to meet online on weekends after 6pm, as well as from 8pm-9pm on Thursdays.
-*Our weekly meeting will be Thursday 11am-12pm.*
+Our weekly meeting will be Thursday 8-9pm.

 ---